-Sir Anthony Hopkins, the scarily brilliant actor who played the scarily brilliant Hannibal Lecter in 1991’s “The Silence of the Lambs,” turns 80 this New Year’s Eve.
+Sir Anthony Hopkins, the scarily brilliant actor who played the scarily brilliant Hannibal Lecter in 1991’s “The Silence of the Lambs,” celebrates his birthday on New Year’s Eve.

 One our greatest living actors, Hopkins is also a gifted composer, pianist, and painter.
 It’s hard to believe that as a child his severe and undiagnosed dyslexia made him a terrible student.
 He grew up convinced he was stupid.

 A UK native, he eventually became an American citizen, preferring Malibu sun to London fog.
 A heavy drinker in his early days, he quit alcohol for good in 1975.

 He was always known for being incredibly disciplined, reading each script out loud over 200 times before stepping on a set.
 His ability to remember and deliver long speeches flawlessly has held top directors in awe, including Steven Spielberg.

 He is a public figure who’s basically uncomfortable around people.
 Married three times (with actress/composer Abigail his only child from the first union), he only struck pay dirt with third wife Stella Arroyave, whom he married at age 65.

 As he expressed it: “I'm not good at any kind of relationship with people, really.
 I mean, I've had a number of good ones, but I get restless and I take off.”

 Though it’s hard for him to mix with people, he can still imitate them with uncanny accuracy.
 Not coincidentally, he has played a rich variety of historical figures over the years, including Richard Nixon, Adolf Hitler, Pablo Picasso and Alfred Hitchcock.
 He also impersonated Laurence Olivier when deleted scenes were restored for the 1991 re-issue of “Spartacus” (1960).